Does car insurance cover repairs for your vehicle?

 No, it is up to the policyholder to promptly report damage to the insurance company.
 The auto body shop has an obligation to fix your car, and nothing more.

-Reporting the damage promptly is the best way to get the repair process underway so you can get back out on the road.
+Reporting the damage promptly is the best way to start the repair process so you can get back on the road.

-Once you have reported the damage, the claims process can get underway.
-The insurance company will do the initial inspection, discuss things with the repair shop and negotiate a price, says Loretta Worters, vice president of media relations for the Insurance Information Institute.
+Once you have reported the damage, the claims process can begin.
+The insurance company will perform the initial inspection, discuss the situation with the repair shop, and negotiate a price, says Loretta Worters, vice president of media relations for the Insurance Information Institute.

 "Once the job is completed, typically the check is cut to the auto repair shop," she says.